 GEOLOGICAL AND GEOPHYSICAL RESEARCH

 The Geoforce DTS® deep-tow, sub-bottom profiler has demonstrated its operational and geological versatility in numerous global geological and geophysical scientific research studies.
-The unique design and capabilities of our system ensures reliability in high sea states, ease of operation, accuracy of seabed topography imaging and optimal data resolution.
+The unique design and capabilities of our system ensures reliability in high sea states, ease of operation, accuracy of marine subsurface imaging and optimal data resolution.

 Geoforce DTS® Project details include: